LazyDuchess/CarJack/README.md

 | Horn                  | E                 | Right Bumper  | Spray            | Spray                   |
 | Lock/Unlock Car Doors | Right Arrow       | D-Pad Right   | Phone right      | Phone right             |

+### Air Control
+On Controller, the left stick lets you adjust the pitch and yaw of your vehicle.
+Holding handbrake will let you adjust the roll of your car rather than the yaw.

+On Keyboard + Mouse, the steering keys let you adjust the yaw of your vehicle.
+Holding handbrake lets you adjust the pitch with the accelerate and reverse keys and the roll with the steering keys.

 ### Helicopter (Type A)

 | Action                       | KBM               | Controller    | BRC Input (KBM)  | BRC Input (Controller)  |